mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 command "`!img` \[_url_|_filepath_]".
 Image urls and files can also be appended by typing the operator pipe and a valid input at the end of the text prompt, such as "`|` \[_url_|_filepath_]".

+To create and reuse a custom prompt, set the prompt name as a command line option, such as "`-S .[_prompt_name_]`" or "`-S ..[_prompt_name_]`".
+Note that loading a custom prompt will also change to its respective history file.

+Alternatively, set the first positional argument with the operator plus the name, such as "`..[_prompt_]`", unless instruction was set manually.

 If the first positional argument of the script starts with the command operator forward slash "`/`" and a history file name, the